pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/PDO_description.md

 including tuna fisheries, because they cause interannual changes in sea surface temperature and phytoplankton abundance.

-The Pacific Decadal Oscillation (PDO) was initially named by fisheries scientist Steven Hare in 1996 while researching connections between Alaska salmon production cycles and Pacific climate.
+The PDO was initially named by fisheries scientist Steven Hare in 1996 while researching connections between Alaska salmon production cycles and Pacific climate.
 The climatic fingerprints of the PDO are most visible in the Northeastern Pacific, but secondary signatures exist in the tropics.

 Understanding the effects of natural climate variability like the PDO on the ocean, marine ecosystems, and fisheries is an active area of research.

 **Status of the Indicator**
-The PDO was negative in 2022.
-The index ranged from -2.22 to -1.35 over the course of the year.
+The PDO was negative in 2023.
+The index ranged from -2.47 to -0.949 over the course of the year.
 This is within the range of values observed previously in the time series.